Fixing Inventory Inaccuracies At Scale: Introduction

+Our results are powered by two ingredients.
+The first is a new result for Poisson matrix completion described in the third contribution below.
+The second is we show that combined with a moment matching approach to learning the anomaly model, we can jointly learn the anomaly model {\em along with} the true underlying rate matrix.
+This in turn suffices to build an algorithm that we show is near optimal in the sense that it achieves the cost that converges to the optimal cost at a min-max optimal rate.
+The min-max optimality is established through a hypothesis testing argument.

+\item {\bf Experimental validation:} Testing our algorithm on both synthetic data and real data from a national retailer, we find that our approach significantly outperforms the existing optimization approach to detecting anomalies.
+Indeed, our algorithm achieves a lower cost than the incumbent `Stable PCP' (and other existing benchmarks) by factors of 3 to 10 on synthetic and real data.

-\item {\bf Entrywise guarantee for sub-exponential matrices:} As part of our approach, we prove a new recovery guarantee of independent interest (\cref{thm:entrywise-bound}) for the matrix completion problem.
-This result is unique in applying to sub-exponential (vs. the usual sub-gaussian) noise, and bounding the {\em entrywise} (vs. an aggregate) error. \\
+\item {\bf Entry-wise guarantee for sub-exponential matrices:} As part of our approach, we prove a new result of independent interest for matrix completion with sub-exponential noise that, for the first time, bounds the {\em entry-wise} error under {\em sub-exponential} noise: \begin{informal-theorem}(Informal) Let $M^*$ be of size $n \times n$ and rank $r$, and assume that the entries of $M^*$ are observed independently with probability $p$, along with additive sub-exponential noise.
+Under mild assumptions, there exists an estimator $\hat{M}$ such that, with high probability,

-\item {\bf Applications:} Our work is motivated by a crucial inventory management problem (`phantom inventory') that costs the retail industry up to $4 \%$ in annual revenue.
-We observe that this inventory problem can be viewed as one of detecting anomalies in a low-rank Poisson matrix.
-The latter is the matrix one obtains by viewing sales data in matrix-form with rows corresponding to store locations, columns corresponding to products, and entries corresponding to observed sales over some time.
-On large-scale data (thousands of stores, thousands of products) we find that our approach achieves 13\% and 19\% higher accuracy (measured via the usual area under ROC curve) than convex optimization approaches on synthetic and real data, respectively. \end{enumerate}
+\end{informal-theorem} This result substantially improves upon previous results for sub-exponential matrices, all of which bound an aggregate error measure \citep{lafond2015low,sambasivan2018minimax,cao2015poisson,mcrae2019low}.